 Oil is used twice in the ceremony.
 Before the baptism, the child’s breast is smeared with the oil of catechumens as a sign of healing and strengthening.
 Afterwards the crown of the head is anointed with perfumed chrism as a symbol of joy and thanksgiving.

-The white garment with which the newly baptised is then clothed symbolises their new life in Christ and is “the outward sign of Christian dignity”.
+The white garment with which the newly baptised is then clothed in symbolises their new life in Jesus Christ.
+It also shows that the newly baptised is now a Christian and with the help of family and friends will grow up to be like Jesus.
+It is also “the outward sign of Christian dignity”.

 A baptismal candle is lit from the paschal candle beside the font and presented to the new member as a sign of the light of Christ.